ShipMMG/ShipMMG.jl/README.md

 **ShipMMG.jl** is a unofficial Julia package of ship maneuvering simulation with respect to the research committee on “standardization of mathematical model for ship maneuvering predictions” was organized by the JASNAOE.

+## Install

+If you want to use MCMC calculation package of this library, you should install from **main** or **dev** branch of this GitHub repository, not from JuliaHub.

 **ShipMMG.jl** is the project of Julia transportation of [ShipMMG](https://github.com/ShipMMG/shipmmg).

 ## Example